truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/SingleSystemSettings.md

 {{< /tab >}}
 {{< tab "Users and Groups" >}}

-To displays a list of users or groups on the selected system, click the **Users and Groups** button <mat-icon _ngcontent-igf-c221="" role="img" fontset="mdi" class="mat-icon notranslate mdi mdi-account-group mat-icon-no-color" aria-hidden="true" data-mat-icon-type="font" data-mat-icon-name="mdi-account-group" data-mat-icon-namespace="mdi"></mat-icon> to display the list of users on that system.
+To displays a list of users or groups on the selected system, click the **Users and Groups** button <mat-icon _ngcontent-igf-c221="" role="img" fontset="mdi" class="mat-icon notranslate mdi mdi-account-group mat-icon-no-color" aria-hidden="true" data-mat-icon-type="font" data-mat-icon-name="mdi-account-group" data-mat-icon-namespace="mdi"></mat-icon>.
 Click the **Users** dropdown to select **Groups** to change the list to groups on the system.

+{{< hint info >}}
+Note: This new 2.1 Users And Groups function is experimental feature that could be radically changed or removed in future releases.
+Use with caution!
+{{< /hint >}}

 ![SystemSettingsUsersAndGroups](/images/TrueCommand/2.1/SystemUsersAndGroups.png "System Settings Users and Groups")